 I quickly realized that, at its core, the goal was to figure out the best way for operators to visualize a network of inputs and connecting nodes that had their own characteristics and nuances.

 I needed to make it easier for those building these relationships to visualize the layout and make changes on the fly.
-This required a better interaction model that transcended tables.
+This required a better interaction model that transcended datatables.

 I brought this concept to life by displaying objects alongside their related sensors and connections.
 For example, selecting a beacon would display its corresponding properties — such as battery life and visibility — on the right side, thus enabling intuitive adjustments and immediate understanding.